ftsrg-bta/lab-ethereum/guide/guide.md

 The `pure` keyword (instead of `view`) is even more restrictive: such functions cannot read or write the state.
 The function also specifies a return value with `returns (...)`.
 This function gets and returns the balance of the caller (`msg.sender`).
-- The function `withdraw` specifies a single `uint` parameter called `amount`, corresponding to the amount that the caller wants to withdraw from the wallet.
+- The function `withdraw` specifies a single `uint` parameter called `amount`, corresponding to the amount that the caller wants to withdraw from the bank.
-The function first checks whether the caller has enough Ether in the wallet using a `require` statement.
+The function first checks whether the caller has enough Ether in the bank using a `require` statement.
 The `require` statement checks the condition and reverts the whole transaction if the condition is false.
 Otherwise it updates the mapping by decreasing the balance of the caller and then transfers the required amount using the `transfer` function.
 Finally, the function increments the `transactions` counter.

-Besides the basic statements illustrated by the Wallet example, functions can have other statements such as selection (`if then else`) or loops (`for`, `while`).
+Besides the basic statements illustrated by the SimpleBank example, functions can have other statements such as selection (`if then else`) or loops (`for`, `while`).
 However, as execution costs a transaction fee per instruction (gas), it is recommended to avoid complex operations like loops if possible.
 Furthermore, instructions writing the blockchain state are more expensive to execute, therefore it is also recommended to minimize the number of writes.